Cysquatter/READ-BEFORE-DOWNLOADS-/README.md

 # READ-BEFORE-DOWNLOADS-

-[Repository Name]
-Welcome to the [Repository Name] repository!
-This repository, maintained by Cysquatter, contains hacking-related content such as [choose applicable: game modifications, Python scripts for security testing, Android hacking tools, or malware studies].
+Welcome to the Ctsquatter repository!
+This repository, maintained by Cysquatter, contains hacking-related content such as [ game modifications, Python scripts for security testing, Android hacking tools, or malware studies].
 All content is provided for educational purposes only and intended for use in ethical hacking, penetration testing, or security research within controlled, authorized environments.
 Repositories Overview
 The Cysquatter profile includes the following hacking-related repositories: